 This post contains affiliate links, which means if you make a purchase through these links, I may receive a small commission at no extra cost to you.
 Read my full disclosure policy here.

-What is in an essential oil?
+What is in an Essential Oil?

 Essential oils are extremely concentrated natural essences and can quite often be a lot more powerful than expected.
 Even though a drop of oil might not look like much, it can be extremely potent in its effect.
 Please be aware of this fact always so that we can prevent misuse of precious oils – all the while ensuring you get to enjoy the maximum possible benefit from them.